sahana-vishwanath/tswd-portfolio/final-project-part-one.md

 # Outline
 > Include a high-level summary of your project.
 This should be a couple paragraphs that describe what you're interested in showing with your final project.

-For my final project, I decided to explore
+For my final project, I decided to explore women's fertility in the US.
+Fertility tends to be a topic that is not openly discussed in society, since many people feel

-Text here...

 > A project structure that outlines the major elements of your story.
 Your Good Charts text talks about story structure in Chapter 8 - you should describe what you hope to achieve.
 Make sure the outline is detailed enough that we can see how you anticipate your story unfolding.
 You can incorporate your Story Arc from the in-class exercise along with your user stories and one sentence summary to make the topic even more clear.